New Zealand Great Walks

 The New Zealand Great Walks are a set of popular tramping tracks developed and maintained by the Department of Conservation.
 They are New Zealand's premier tracks, through areas of some of the best scenery in the country, ranging from coastlines with beaches to dense rain forests and alpine terrain.
 The tracks are maintained to a high standard, making it easier for visitors to explore some of the most scenic parts of New Zealand's backcountry.

 The walks range from 32 km length to 82 km in length and take between 3 and 6 days to complete, with the Whanganui Journey on river being 145 km long over 5 days.

-Only the Tongariro Northern Circuit and the Kepler Track are loop walks, all other Great Walks requiring transport to return to the starting point.
+Only the Tongariro Northern Circuit and the Kepler Track are loop walks, all other Great Walks require transport to return to the starting point.

 History

 The Great Walks network was established by the Department of Conservation in 1992.
 The network was established both as a way to advertise hiking in New Zealand, but also as a means of managing and conserving the most popular tracks which were increasingly being damaged by unrestricted tourism.

 Seven of the walks are covered by Google Street View from November 2015.